AY 2026-27 revised returns can run up to the relevant assessment-year timeline, but filings after December may need attention to additional fee rules.

 Several errors come up repeatedly in post-December revision situations.
 Using ITR-U to increase a refund or reduce taxable income is not permitted — ITR-U has restrictions that rule this out.
 Confusing rectification under section 154 (for correcting a processing error the department made) with revision under section 139(5) (for correcting the taxpayer's own filing) leads to the wrong portal route and delayed resolution.
 Filing a revised return without checking whether assessment is already completed can result in the revision being ignored.
 And missing the fee implication under section 234I — or paying it incorrectly — creates a demand.

 The broader point is that different correction routes solve different problems.
-A revised return, a rectification request, an AIS feedback submission, an ITR-U, a demand payment, a grievance, and a notice reply each address a specific situation under a specific statutory provision.
+For revised return, a revised return, a rectification request, an AIS feedback submission, an ITR-U, a demand payment, a grievance, and a notice reply each address a specific situation under a specific statutory provision.
 The visible option on the portal is not always the correct one.

 - Belated revised updated return guide